Dyslexia and the Science of Reading

 What are the requirements to apply?

-- In addition to meeting the Manhattanville College admission requirements, candidates must have two years teaching experience or be enrolled in a Master’s Program in Education or Psychology
+• In addition to meeting the Manhattanville University admission requirements, candidates must have two years teaching experience or be enrolled in a master’s program in Education or Psychology

 Can I take one course?

-- Yes, we are offering the Foundations course for Fall 2023.
-If you would like to enroll in this course only, please complete the application by selecting non-degree.
+• If you would like to enroll in one course only, please complete the application by selecting non-degree.
 This will only require a transcript, diploma or certification uploaded.

 When is the application deadline?